Gully erosion is a severe type of soil erosion that occurs when surface water runoff forms channels that erode soil along drainage lines.

 Prevention and Control Measures:

-Cover Crops: Practicing cover crops in off-season time assists in the protection of the surface of the soil and preserving organic content.
+5. Cover Crops: Practicing cover crops during the off-season assists in the protection of the surface of the soil and preserving organic content.

 Conclusion